 Monitoring the South African population of southern right whales

-Using the photographs of the whale´s unique callosity pattern, we are able to identify each individual female, allowing us to follow them over time.
-Through this method called “photo-identification”, we are able to derive the main population parameters, such as age of first calving, calving interval (how often the same female has a calf), calf survival rates, number of calving females, total population size and population trend over time.
+Using the photographs, we are able to identify individual females based on their unique callosity pattern.
+This allows us to track them over time and document the main population parameters, such as age of first calving, calving interval (how often the same female has a calf), calf survival rates, number of calving females, total population size and population trends.

-Based on these surveys, it was estimated that the South African population of southern right whales contains 6,116 individuals and is currently increasing at a rate of 6.5% per year.
+Based on survey data, the South African population of southern right whales is estimated at 6,116 and it is increasing by 6.5% per year.

 Southern right whales as indicator species

-Therefore, we are investigate long-term correlations between the apparent decreased reproductive success in the South African southern right whale population (as seen by fluctuating numbers of southern right whales along our shores) and indices of oceanographic variability in their contemporary feeding areas, and assess whether these in turn coincide with measures of body condition and nutritional stress in parous females.
+We investigate long-term links between the apparent decreased reproductive success of southern right whales along the South African coast line and indices of oceanographic variability in their feeding areas.
+This information is used to assess whether these in turn coincide with measures of body condition and nutritional stress in pregnant females.
 Ultimately, this study anticipates to predict the effects of climate change on the population recovery of this depleted krill-dependent species.

-In order to achieve this, boat-based fieldwork is being carried out through which we obtain skin and blubber samples for isotopic and endocrinologic research.
-At the same time, drones are being used to obtain overhead photographs of the full body length of individual right whales which allows us to quantify their body (and thus nutritional) condition.
+In order to achieve this, boat-based fieldwork is carried out during which we obtain skin and blubber samples for isotopic and endocrinologic research.
+At the same time, drones are used to obtain overhead photographs of the full body length of individual right whales which allows us to quantify their body (and thus nutritional) condition.